 Please note: international students should refer to this page to get an indicative course cost.

-50 credit points of Introductory units.
-It is recommended that you have completed LAW107 Foundations of Law.
+Prerequisites50 credit points of Introductory units or (LAW121 and LAW122) - to do this unit it is recommended that you have completed LAW107

 |Timetable||View the lecture timetable | View the full unit timetable|